MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 15/01-MiniLab_Encrypt_VM_Disk.md

 ## Encrypt the virtual machine

+>:warning: **Warning:** In order to make sure the encryption secrets don’t cross regional boundaries, Azure Disk Encryption needs the Key Vault and the VMs to be co-located in the same region.
+Create and use a Key Vault that is in the same region as the VM to be encrypted.

 1. When the VM deployment is complete, select **Go to resource**.
 1. On the left-hand sidebar, select **Disks**.
 1. On the Disks screen, select **Encryption**.